America’s Courts Continue To Operate Despite Coronavirus Concerns, Prisoners May Be At Risk Of Infection

-As business close and Americans hunker down in order to avoid contact with others to help stem the spread of coronavirus, one industry that is carrying on with business as usual, effectively proceeding as if the virus isn’t even a thing, is the criminal justice system.
+As businesses close and Americans hunker down in order to avoid contact with others to help stem the spread of coronavirus, one industry that is carrying on with business as usual, effectively proceeding as if the virus isn’t even a thing, is the criminal justice system.

-As Slate reports, Americans have been told to avoid places where multiple people are in an enclosed area, and are advised to keep a “social distance” of a few feet between each other when necessity forces us out and about.
+As Slate reports, Americans have been told to avoid places where multiple people are in an enclosed area, and are advised to keep a “social distance” of a few feet between each other when necessity forces them out and about.

 Courts are completely ignoring that.